 Add ham bone and water, then fasten the lid and turn the valve to sealing position.
 Select high pressure and set the time to 15 minutes.

-Once the cooking time is complete, set the valve to "venting" and allow for a natural release for 15 minutes, then perform a quick release.
+Once the cooking time is complete, do a natural release for 15 minutes, then a quick release.
 Remove the ham bone, then use a knife to trim the meat off and chop it into cubes.
 Stir the cubed ham into the soup and taste, adjusting the seasoning with salt if needed.
+Stir in milk (or half-and-half or cream) before serving.

 Notes